If you’re a regular visitor to this website, you’ll know that I am not all that fond of “free” Virtual Private Network (VPN) providers.

 - And more.

-We’ve always found these to be sufficient reasons to avoid free VPNs like the plague, which is why we always strongly recommend that you use a paid VPN service.
+I’ve always found these to be sufficient reasons to avoid free VPNs like the plague, which is why I always strongly recommend that you use a paid VPN service.

-However, we understand that occasionally finances and need don’t always meet in the middle, and you may need a VPN but can’t really afford to spring for a paid version.
+However, I understand that occasionally finances and need don’t always meet in the middle, and you may need a VPN but can’t really afford to spring for a paid version.

 In this article, I share some of the most popular and reputable free VPN providers.
 I won’t be ranking them like I do in other articles, but simply providing information about the freebie VPNs so you’ll know what you’re getting into if you opt to use one.